Timetable

 Treat 13 August 2026 as part of the same planning cycle, especially if UCAS decisions matter to you.

-Why students still get A Level timetable searches wrong
+Why A Level timetable checks go wrong

 Another reason students get timetable searches wrong is that screenshots spread faster than official PDFs.
 A screenshot is easy to share and easy to save, but it is also easy to strip of context.
 It may not show the version number, qualification type, zone, or contingency notes.
 That is why AQA says to check back frequently for the latest version, Cambridge warns centres to use the correct UK or zone timetable, and OCR includes contingency guidance directly in the PDF.
 The search result is only the first step.
 The document details are the real answer.